frizeiro/HackerRank/README.md

 # HackerRank

-Repository for the solution of the challenges of the site hackerrank.com
+Repository for my solutions to some hackerrank.com challenges.